timofeysie/heroes2/README.md

 The srunning app is available [on Heroku](https://myra-the-ferryboat.herokuapp.com/).
 Currently implementing routing for step 6 of the tour.

+Updating VisualStudio code to v1.5.2:
+A version mismatch between the globally installed tsc compiler (1.5.3) and VS Code's language service (1.8.10) has been detected.
+This might result in inconsistent compile errors.
+The editor [opens this page](https://code.visualstudio.com/docs/languages/typescript#_using-newer-typescript-versions) for details.
+Might need to look at this later if there are any problems with the typings.

 ## Table of Contents